sorashi/youtube-play/README.md

 choco install youtube-dl ffmpeg -y
 ```

+*Beware: currently, the ffmpeg build from Chocolatey doesn't support the `webm` format.
+To avoid this, use [an official nightly build](http://ffmpeg.zeranoe.com/builds/)*

 After that, you are ready to download youtube-play.
 Recent release with binaries can be found [here](https://github.com/Sorashi/youtube-play/releases/latest).

 # Usage